Trade partners, visit our partners site for resources, tips and help.

 A Master Installer has proven experience with ductless systems and provides thorough customer...

 A Master Installer has proven experience with ductless systems and provides thorough customer support.
-These installers have successfully completed quality assurance inspections, a high level of technical installation training, and agreed to a rigorous series of best practices.
+These installers have successfully completed a high level of technical installation training and have agreed to a rigorous series of best practices.
 A ductless system installed by a Master Installer will include attention to equipment performance, appearance and thorough customer education.